About Us

 Fifty years of sending kids to camp

-The Taylor Statten Camping Bursary Fund was established in 1972 by the staff and alumni of Camps Ahmek and Wapomeo with a simple belief: summer camp can be a formative experience in a young person’s life.
+The Taylor Statten Camping Bursary Fund was established in 1972 in Toronto by the staff and alumni of Camps Ahmek and Wapomeo with a simple belief: summer camp can be a formative experience in a young person’s life.

 Our namesake